HydroModPy/HydroModPy/docs/readthedocs/source/contribute.rst

 ------------------

 1. Ensure ``git status`` contains only the files related to your change.
-2. Push the branch to GitLab and open a merge request against ``dev``.
+2. Push the branch to GitHub and open a pull request against ``dev``.
 3. Mention reviewers if the change affects modelling outputs or user-visible workflows.